Jarren Duran Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in the league.
+- The 8.3 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.

-- Diamondbacks pitchers combine to rank 16th in baseball in home runs surrendered (59 total, 1.2 per game).
+- The Diamondbacks rank 15th in baseball in home runs given up (60 total, 1.2 per game).

-- The Diamondbacks are sending Pfaadt (0-1) to the mound to make his fifth start of the season.
-He is 0-1 with a 7.65 ERA and 14 strikeouts in 20 2/3 innings pitched.
+- The Diamondbacks will send Davies (0-0) to the mound to make his third start of the season.

-- The righty last appeared on Saturday against the Pittsburgh Pirates, when he threw 5 1/3 innings, allowing three earned runs while giving up six hits.
+- His most recent time out was on Sunday, April 9 against the Los Angeles Dodgers, when the right-hander went 4 1/3 innings, surrendering five earned runs while giving up five hits.

-- The 24-year-old has an ERA of 7.65, with 6.3 strikeouts per nine innings, in four games this season.
-Opponents have a .291 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.